esper-io/dev-docs/docs/home/console.md

 If you’d like to simulate an Android device, click **Simulare Device**.
 A notification will appear, displaying a success message with the text, "You are all set!"
 A mock device will then be available for you to experiment with Esper to and learn how Esper interacts with devices.
 Feel free to make use of the Simulare until you’re ready to provision an actual device.

-Capabilities such as Apps, Remote View and Capture log may not be available on a simulated device.
+Capabilities such as Apps, Remote View, and Capture Log may not be available on a simulated device.

 :::tip The Simulare feature is only available on accounts created after Friday, September 27, 2019.
 If you became an Esper client before then and would like access to a simulated device, [contact us](mailto:support@esper.io). :::